huggingface/blog/dpo-trl.md

 ## Demo/Example/Conclusion

-The full source code of the training scripts for the SFT and DPO are available.
+The full source code of the training scripts for the SFT and DPO are available in the following [examples/stack_llama_2](https://github.com/lvwerra/trl/tree/main/examples/research_projects/stack_llama_2) directory for the keen readers to try out themselves.

+The WandB logs for the DPO training run can be found [here](https://wandb.ai/krasul/huggingface/runs/uoc2ntcy).

 What is the catch then?
 We do lose the ability to sample from the model when training the RL objective which is a hallmark of RL training in the presence of distributional shifts.